jacquescarolan/jacquescarolan.github.io/content/home/shouting.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 35  # Order that this section will appear.

 title = "Shouting"
-subtitle = "I'm a passoinate communicator with experience in improvised and standup comedy; stage and screen science outreach; and writing.
+subtitle = "I'm a passoinate communicator with experience in standup and improvised comedy; stage and screen science outreach; and writing.
 If you would like to collaborate on a project please reach out."

 [content]
   # Page type to display.
 E.g. project.